temporalio/documentation/docs/application-development-guide.md

 </TabItem>
 <TabItem value="python">

 Activity parameters are the function parameters of the function decorated with `@activity.defn`.
-These can be any data type Temporal can convert including `dataclass`es.
+These can be any data type Temporal can convert including ['dataclasses'](https://docs.python.org/3/library/dataclasses.html) when properly type-annotated.
 Technically this can be multiple parameters, but Temporal strongly encourages a single `dataclass` parameter containing all input fields.
 For example:

 ```python